How Birth Control Affects Weight Gain

-One side effect that makes many women wary of birth control pills is weight gain.
+A side effect that makes many women wary of birth control pills is weight gain.
 We get it—you want to retain control over your body when you start a new medication, and the potential of gaining weight is a scary one.
 So, does birth control make you gain weight?
 And which birth controls cause weight gain, if any?

-If you’ve just started a new method of birth control and are worried about gaining weight, try increasing your exercise, decreasing your carbohydrate intake, and incorporating diuretics (like apple cider vinegar) into your diet to stimulate urination.
+If you’ve just started a new method of birth control and are worried about gaining weight, try increasing your exercise, decreasing your carbohydrate intake and incorporating diuretics (like apple cider vinegar) into your diet to stimulate urination.
 If your weight still doesn’t return to normal after a few months, look at other factors in your life.
-Oftentimes women start the pill at stressful periods in their life, like adolescence, starting or graduating college, or the beginning of a serious relationship.
-These lifestyle changes can often be the culprit of weight gain, so don’t be too quick to blame your birth control.
-That being said, if you continue to be concerned about weight gain over time, chat with your doctor about alternative options.
+Oftentimes women start the pill at stressful periods in their life, like adolescence, starting or graduating college or the beginning of a serious relationship.
+These lifestyle changes can often be the culprit, so don’t be too quick to blame your birth control for weight gain.
+That being said, if you continue to be concerned about weight gain over time, chat with your doctor about alternative birth control options.

-Nervous about side effects?
+Concerned about other side effects?
 Read more about them here.

 We make getting birth control easy, affordable and way less of a hassle than it's ever been.